-Once you have established an service incident has as likely as not caused or aggravated a current disability you have laid out the foundation for service connected compensation.
-If the VA concedes these three elements in your case then you are entitled to service connected compensation from the VA.
+Once you have established a service incident has as likely as not caused or aggravated a current disability, you have laid out the foundation for service connected compensation.
+If the VA concedes these three elements in your case, then you are entitled to service connected compensation from the VA.

 We are sorry that this post was not as useful for you!

 Tell us how we can improve this post?